enthought/edge-examples/.dev/base-files/DEVELOPING.md

 ## Registering versions of your app with Edge

-Once you have published
+Once you have published your Docker image, you are ready to register that version of your app with Edge.

 As a quick reminder, in Edge, there is a distinction between an _app_ and an _app version_.
 Your organization administrator can define an _app_, and then developers are free to register _app versions_ associated with that app.
 This ensures that org administrators have full control over what shows up on the dashboard, but gives developers freedom to publish new versions by themselves.

-You can register a new app version by logging in to Edge, going to the gear icon in the upper-right corner, and navigating to the app in question.
+The easiest way to register a new app version is by logging in to Edge, going to the gear icon in the upper-right corner, and navigating to the app in question.
 There is a form to fill out which asks for the version, Quay.io or DockerHub URL for the image, and some other information.

 You can also register your app version programmatically.
 This is particularly convenient during the development process, for automated builds.
 A general